 country, gospel and bluegrass music historian and author of "Pickin' On Peachtree: A History

-Of Country Music in Atlanta, Georgia" for granting us permission to use his article.
+Of Country Music in Atlanta, Georgia" for granting us permission to use his article written in 2002.